supabase/supabase/web/blog/2020-12-02-supabase-striveschool.md

 <!--truncate-->
-### Supabase and Strive School - YC Summmer 20 batchmates
+### Supabase and Strive School - YC Summer 20 batchmates

 We are proud to announce we are teaming up with fellow YC Summer 20 Alumni [Strive School](https://strive.school/), to help teach the next generation of software developers about open source software development.